EnriqueVerduzco/thermal_data_modifier_windows_version/README.md

   -exif EXIFTOOL, --exiftool EXIFTOOL
                         Custom path to exiftool
   -csv EXTRACTCSV, --extractcsv EXTRACTCSV
-                        Export the thermal data per pixel encoded as csv file -s, --scale		Generate a downscaled rgb image to match the thermal image's dimensions -d, --debug           Set the debug flag
+                        Export the thermal data per pixel to a csv file Also export the the image metadata to a csv file -s, --scale		Generate a downscaled rgb image to match the thermal image's dimensions -d, --debug           Set the debug flag
 ```